beast-dev/tracer/manuscript/response.md

 *Line 36: Are there any references or reasons you can provide why should use cut-off values of 100 and 200?
 Or are these arbitrary?*

+The short answer is that these values are arbitrary and we have updated the manuscript to reflect this.
+The long answer is that (1) these are nice, round numbers that users are likely to remember and (2) are sufficient to provide relatively accurate estimates of posterior means.

 *Line 43: If I'm correct, then the file names don't need to be same but the parameter name.
 Could you please correct this.*

+Fixed.
+The text now reads, "[i]f multiple trace files contain the same collection of parameters..."

 *Line 82-86: I was wondering if the demographic plotting are truly restricted to these models?
 There seem to be several more options available specifically for the "Demographic Reconstruction". *